securevale/swift-confidential/README.md

 secrets:
   - name: apiKey
     value: 214C1E2E-A87E-4460-8205-4562FDF54D1C
+    algorithm: random
   - name: trustedSPKIDigests
     value:
       - 7a6820614ee600bbaed493522c221c0d9095f3b4d7839415ffab16cbf61767ad
       - cf84a70a41072a42d0f25580b5cb54d6a9de45db824bbb7ba85d541b099fd49f
       - c1a5d45809269301993d028313a5c4a5d8b2f56de9725d4d1af9da1ccf186f30
-    namespace: extend Pinning from Crypto
+  # ... other secret definitions
 ```

 > **Warning**
-> The algorithm from the above configuration serves as example only, **do not use this particular algorithm in your production code**.
+> The custom algorithm from the above configuration serves as example only, **do not use this particular algorithm in your production code**.
 Instead, compose your own algorithm from the available [obfuscation techniques](#obfuscation-techniques) and **don't share your algorithm with anyone**.
 </details>

 ### Obfuscation techniques